 \section{Eilenberg-Maclane Spaces and the BV-operator}

-We will need some information about the action of the BV-operator on products of Eilenberg-Maclane spaces in the proof Theorem~\ref{TMain2}.
-The approach we take here is similar to the one taken by Hepworth in~\cite{Hepworth1} to compute the BV-operator for Lie groups, which we begin this section with by recalling.
+We will need some information about the action of the BV-operator on products of Eilenberg-Maclane spaces before getting into the proof Theorem~\ref{TMain2}.
+The approach we take here is similar to the one taken by Hepworth in~\cite{Hepworth1} to compute the BV-operator for Lie groups.
+We begin this section by recalling it.
 Fix $R$ to be a principal ideal domain, and $X$ (homotopy type of a $CW$-complex) a path-connected topological group with multiplication \seqm{X\times X}{\mu}{X}.
 This makes $\mc L X$ into topological group with multiplication \seqm{\mc L X\times\mc L X}{\mc L\mu}{\mc L X} defined by point-wise multiplication of loops $(\omega\cdot\gamma)(t)=\omega(t)\cdot\gamma(t)$.
 There is a well-known homeomorphism

 with inverse $h^{-1}\colon\seqm{\mc L X}{}{X\times\Omega X}$ given by $h^{-1}(\omega)=(\omega(0),\omega(0)^{-1}\cdot\omega)$, where $x\cdot\omega$ is the loop defined at each point by $(x\cdot\omega)(t)=x\cdot\omega(t)$.
 These homeomorphisms are equivariant with respect to our action \seqm{S^1\times\mc L X}{\nu}{\mc L X}, and the action